jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-33.md

 ---
-title: "The valid purposes which must be remembered when writing a literary composition"
+title: "The 7 Valid Purposes of Writing a literary composition"
 description: "There are seven purposes for creating a literary work."
 image: "/covers/muq.jpg"
 icon: "/icons/ibn.jpg"